Newspaper Page Text

 gressive with his religion as he i

 in other things.
 Mind you.
-I de
+I d f

 not mean the fudamentals of re

-ligion have changed.—The funda
+ligion have changed .-The funda

-mentals of locomotion have not
+mentals of locomotion haw- not

-changed :even since we rode in
+changed '.even since we rode in

 ox carts, now that we ride in auto

-mobiles just so the fundamentals
+mobiles just so the fundamental

-of religion wont be changed. though
+of religion wont be changed, though

 we discard the old time religion